cncf/communitygroups/README.md

 You can use text from the [Cloud Native Definition](https://github.com/cncf/toc/blob/master/DEFINITION.md).

-In order for your meetup to be the as visible as possible you should add a relevant list of **tags**.

-(For example, "Cloud Computing", "DevOps", "Cloud Native", "Docker", "Containers", "Serverless", "Microservices", "Kubernetes", etc.)

 The most important thing is to keep an **active group**, with frequent events (ideally once a month).
+We encourage folks to run either online events or the regular meetup events.

 Sustaining a group yourself can be difficult to manage.
 Ideally you should have a team of passionate and committed co-organizers.

 Joining forces helps spread the load and expands the network.

 ### **Find Speakers**